-The demolitions, reconnaissance, and land warfare phase is nine weeks in length.
-Physical training continues to become more strenuous as the run distances increase and the minimum passing times are lowered for the runs, swims, and obstacle course.
-Third Phase concentrates on teaching land navigation, small-unit tactics, patrolling techniques, rappelling, infantry tactics, and military explosives.
-The final five weeks of Third Phase are spent on San Clemente Island, where students apply techniques acquired throughout training in a practical environment.
+The demolitions, reconnaissance and land warfare phase lasts nine weeks.
+Physical training continues to become more strenuous as the run distances increase and the minimum passing times are lowered for the runs, swims and obstacle course.
+The Third Phase concentrates on teaching land navigation, small-unit tactics, patrolling techniques, rappelling, infantry tactics and military explosives.
+The final five weeks of Third Phase are spent on San Clemente Island in California, where students apply techniques acquired throughout training in a practical environment.

-BUD/S graduates receive three weeks basic parachute training at the Army Airborne School, Fort Benning, Georgia, prior to reporting to their first Naval Special Warfare Command.
-Navy corpsmen who complete BUD/S and Basic Airborne Training also attend two weeks of Special Operations Technician Training at the Naval Special Warfare Center, Coronado.
-During this course, they participate in an intense course of instruction in diving medicine and medical skills called 18-D (Special Operations Medical Sergeant Course).
-It is a 30-week course where students receive training in burns, gunshot wounds, and trauma.
+BUD/S graduates receive three weeks of basic parachute training at the Army Airborne School at Fort Benning, Georgia, before reporting to their first Naval Special Warfare Command.
+Navy corpsmen who complete BUD/S and Basic Airborne Training also attend two weeks of Special Operations Technician Training at the Naval Special Warfare Center, Coronado, in California.
+During this course, they participate in intense instruction in diving medicine and medical skills called 18-D (Special Operations Medical Sergeant Course).
+It is a 30-week course where students receive training in burns, gunshot wounds and trauma.

-After assignment to a Team and successfully completing a six-month probationary period, qualified personnel are awarded a SEAL Naval Enlisted Classification (NEC) Code and the Naval Special Warfare Insignia.
-New combat swimmers serve the remainder of their first enlistment (2 1/2 -3 years) in either an SDV or SEAL Team.
-Upon reenlistment, members may be ordered to additional training and another SDV or SEAL Command, where they will complete the remainder of a five-year sea tour.
-Advanced courses include SDV training, Diving Supervisor, language training, and NAVSPECWAR communications.
-Shore duty opportunities are available in research and development, instructor duty, and overseas assignments.
-In addition to normal pay allowances, Naval Special Warfare personnel currently receive $175/month dive pay and $l10/month hazardous duty pay.
+After assignment to a team and successfully completing a six-month probationary period, qualified personnel are awarded a SEAL Naval Enlisted Classification (NEC) Code and the Naval Special Warfare insignia.
+New combat swimmers serve the remainder of their first enlistment (2½-3 years) in either an SDV or SEAL team.
+Upon reenlistment, members may be ordered to additional training and another SDV or SEAL command, where they will complete the remainder of a five-year sea tour.
+Advanced courses include SDV training, diving supervisor, language training and NAVSPECWAR communications.
+Shore duty opportunities are available in research and development, instructor duty and overseas assignments.
+Besides normal pay allowances, Naval Special Warfare personnel currently receive $175/month in dive pay and $110/month in hazardous duty pay.

 Physical Fitness Standards

-- 1 mile bay swim with fins 50 min
+- One-mile bay swim with fins (50 minutes)

-- 2 mile ocean swim with fins 95 min
+- Two-mile ocean swim with fins (95 minutes)

-- 2 mile ocean swim with fins 75 min
+- Two-mile ocean swim with fins (75 minutes)

-- 2 mile ocean swim with fins 70 min
+- Two-mile ocean swim with fins (70 minutes)

 Academic standards required on written tests before graduation from BUD/S are:

-The following workouts are designed for two categories of people: Category I are those future BUD/S students that have never or have not recently been on a routine PT program.
-Category II is designed for high school and college athletes that have had a routine PT program.
+The following workouts are designed for two categories of people: Category I are those future BUD/S students who never have or have not been recently on a routine PT program.
+Category II is designed for high school and college athletes who have had a routine PT program.
 Usually athletes in sports that require a high level of cardiovascular activity are in Category II.
-Swimming, running, and wrestling are good examples of such sports.
+Swimming, running and wrestling are good examples of such sports.

 Running: The majority of the physical activities you will be required to perform during your six months of training at BUD/S will involve running.
-The intense amount of running can lead to overstress injuries of the lower extremities in trainees who arrive not physically prepared to handle the activities.
-Swimming, bicycling, and lifting weights will prepare you for some of the activities at BUD/S, but ONLY running can prepare your lower extremities for the majority of the activities, You should also run in boots to prepare your legs for the everyday running in boots at BUD/S.
+The intense amount of running can lead to overstress injuries of the lower extremities in trainees who arrive not prepared physically to handle the activities.
+Swimming, bicycling and lifting weights will prepare you for some activities at BUD/S, but only running can prepare your lower extremities for the majority of them.
+You also should run in boots to prepare your legs for the daily running in boots at BUD/S.

-The goal of the category I student is to work up to 16 miles per week of running, After you have achieved that goal, then and only then should you continue on to the category II goal of 30 miles per week.
-Let me remind you that category I is a nine week buildup program.
-Follow the workout as best you can and you will be amazed at the progress you will make.
+The goal of the Category I student is to work up to 16 miles per week of running, After you have achieved that goal, then continue on to the Category II goal of 30 miles per week.
+Let me remind you that Category I is a nine-week buildup program.
+Follow the workout as best you can, and you will be amazed at your progress.